miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Stopped Empire hotel TV from being turned off because of lighting.
 Added floor number to suite names in computer and numbers to floors.
 Improved Empire Hotel mafia TV room sound switch and music radius.
+Gave Jezebel a Glock so she can hurt you when you jump on the bed.

 Malkavian Mansion:
 +Restored leaf, smoke, maze room and bed trigger to Grout's mansion.